Zukhriddin/Udacity_Machine_Learning/README.md

 # Udacity_Machine_Learning
 Udacity: Intro to Machine Learning course - wrap up

-\n This project is a general combination of application of all models covered during Intro to Machine Learning elective course.
+This project is a general combination of application of all models covered during Intro to Machine Learning elective course.
 The models ceovered are: Gaussian Naive Baese, SVM, Decision Trees, Random Forest, AdaBoost Classifier, KMeans and KNeighbors Classifier, Logistic Regression with regularization.

 I have applied all models onto ENRON email data to predict person of interest within dataset.